-At first the team planned on creating separate Templates for each grade level, but then realized that they could make just one Template and vary grade level with Task Model Variables.
-Still, there were other dimensions along which the team wanted to vary their activities, far too many for a simple hierarchy:
+At first the team planned on creating separate Templates for each grade level, but then realized that they could make just one Template specifying as a Task Model Variable a range of possible grade levels.
+The particular grade level setting is designated when the Template is instantiated as a Task Specification.
+Still, there were other dimensions along which the team wanted their activities to potentially vary, far too many for a simple hierarchy:

 "It is almost more useful sometimes to think of like a modeling tool, where you are setting multiple sliders.
-You know, so that for each question you are asking someone to answer about complexity or scaffolding or inquiry skills, all of those sort of template level questions, they are almost like sliders on a modeling tool.
+You know, so that for each question you are asking someone to answer about complexity or scaffolding or inquiry skills, all of those sort of Template level questions, they are almost like sliders on a modeling tool.
 But you have got so many variables going at once, that is why it is hard to think of a...
 I mean even a tree structure would be a tree with many, many branches."

 This led the team to pursue a "Wizard" approach, both for guiding their own creation of new Templates and to allow outside users of their Templates to more easily find what they need.
-The Wizard is essentially an automated interview that poses a series of questions to a user, and based on the users' responses, guides them to a Template (or perhaps dynamically generates a template based on an abstract supertemplate in a future implementation.)
+The Wizard is essentially an automated interview that poses a series of questions to a user, and based on the users' responses, guides them to a Template (or perhaps dynamically generates a Template based on an abstract Supertemplate in a future implementation.)
 The primary branching in their Wizard tree is based on the Student Model the user wants to instantiate.
 The team wanted to support four possible models: